 From the initial prompt to iterating and editing your app, the app development workflow can vary a lot from platform to platform.
 Bolt and v0 both take a similar approach to app development — integrating AI with a traditional coding environment — while Bubble works with visual programming.

-On Bolt and v0, the editors look really similar.
-You’ll get started by prompting the AI, which then starts generating code right away.
-As the code is being generated, you’re taken to the editor: a split-screen view with the AI chat on the left-hand side, and on the right-hand side, a traditional coding environment and a visual preview.
+On Bolt and v0, the editors look similar.
+After prompting the AI, you're taken to the editor — a split-screen view with the AI chat on the left-hand side, and on the right-hand side, a traditional coding environment and a visual preview.

 v0 spent less time generating the first iteration compared to Bolt, but its output was also less complete.
 With both Bolt and v0, the visual preview sometimes got stuck and wouldn’t update.